Ben Lewis (Canadian actor): Career

-Interviewed at the time, he said that before getting the part of Bobby in Degrassi he had auditioned for the Canadian rite-of-passage show several times without success, and that he had not been invited to the first round of auditions for Bobby because they had been looking for a younger actor, getting the chance to audition when they didn't find anyone.
-Bobby is an abusive boyfriend with some personal baggage, and Lewis said that co-star Annie Clark, who played Bobby's girlfriend Fiona, was the key to helping him perform this, saying: "Annie is the sweetest girl, and we got along really really well from the very beginning which really helps, especially when you're dealing with such sensitive subject matter.
-You feel that you trust the other person, and you can really go there."
+Lewis played Bobby Beckonridge in the tenth season of Degrassi: The Next Generation, which he acknowledged was one of the biggest roles of his career up to that point.
+He recounted that he had auditioned for the Canadian rite-of-passage show several times without success, and that he had not been invited to the first round of auditions for Bobby because they had been looking for a younger actor, getting the chance to audition when they didn't find anyone.
+Bobby is an abusive boyfriend with some personal baggage, and Lewis said that co-star Annie Clark, who played Bobby's girlfriend Fiona, was the key to helping him perform this.

 In Scott Pilgrim vs. the World, Lewis played Other Scott, the boyfriend of Scott Pilgrim's roommate Wallace Wells.
-Jeff Bayer's The Scorecard Review review of the film gave the cast of the film 10/10, noting that "Scott's bandmates are even better.
+Jeff Bayer's review of the film in The Scorecard Review gave the cast of the film 10/10, noting that "Scott's bandmates are even better.
 Alison Pill, who you may remember from Milk and Ben Lewis as the other Scott, steal every moment they are on screen.
 It's just an amazing cast of characters that support this film".
-During the Scott Pilgrim vs. the World 10th anniversary livestream, Lewis tweeted that "[Scott Pilgrim] profoundly changed my life.
+Lewis tweeted that "[Scott Pilgrim] profoundly changed my life.
 [Edgar Wright] seeing fit to include me in this cast was an honour & the greatest vote of confidence a young actor could've asked for."

-Lewis then had television roles in Designated Survivor, The Handmaid's Tale, Chasing Life and Suits.
+Lewis subsequently landed television roles in Designated Survivor, The Handmaid's Tale, Chasing Life and Suits.
 In 2018 he joined the DC Comics superhero television show Arrow in its seventh season as the recurring character William Clayton, and became a main character for the eighth and final season.
 Lewis' William is an adult version of the Arrow's son, portrayed as a child by Jack Moore, who appears in a future timeline.

-In 2019 he finished filming a role in the upcoming movie The High Note.
-During the COVID-19 pandemic, Lewis joined Cameo to raise money for charities.
+In 2019 he finished filming a role for the movie The High Note.
+During the COVID-19 pandemic, Lewis joined the website Cameo to raise money for charities.
 He has also written and directed short films, including Apart from Everything and Zero Recognition, and wrote for the web series This Week Had Me Like.

 In 2020 Lewis starred opposite his real-life husband Blake Lee in the romantic comedy television film The Christmas Setup.